MF366-Coding/The-xD-Virus-Collection/README.md

 It is not destructive by itself.

 ## I work hard, you know?
-Please smash that Star button since I worked hard!
+Please smash that Star button since I worked hard to create this!